particle-iot/spark-sdk-ios/README.md

    * `completion` — Completion block with claimCode string returned (48 random bytes base64 encoded to 64 ASCII characters), second argument is a list of the devices currently claimed by current session user and third is NSError object for a failure, nil if success
  * **Returns:** NSURLSessionDataTask task for requested network access

-  `-(nullable id)subscribeToAllEventsWithPrefix:(nullable NSString *)eventNamePrefix handler:(nullable SparkEventHandler)eventHandler`
+  `-(nullable id)subscribeToAllEventsWithPrefix:(nullable NSString *)eventNamePrefix handler:(nullable ParticleEventHandler)eventHandler`

 Subscribe to the firehose of public events, plus private events published by devices one owns

  * **Parameters:**
-   * `eventHandler` — SparkEventHandler event handler method - receiving NSDictionary argument which contains keys: event (name), data (payload), ttl (time to live), published_at (date/time emitted), coreid (device ID).
+   * `eventHandler` — ParticleEventHandler event handler method - receiving NSDictionary argument which contains keys: event (name), data (payload), ttl (time to live), published_at (date/time emitted), coreid (device ID).
 Second argument is NSError object in case error occured in parsing the event payload.
    * `eventName` — Filter only events that match name eventName, if nil is passed any event will trigger eventHandler
  * **Returns:** eventListenerID function will return an id type object as the eventListener registration unique ID - keep and pass this object to the unsubscribe method in order to remove this event listener

-  `-(nullable id)subscribeToMyDevicesEventsWithPrefix:(nullable NSString *)eventNamePrefix handler:(nullable SparkEventHandler)eventHandler`
+  `-(nullable id)subscribeToMyDevicesEventsWithPrefix:(nullable NSString *)eventNamePrefix handler:(nullable ParticleEventHandler)eventHandler`

 Subscribe to all events, public and private, published by devices one owns